Skulls of the Shogun

 Skulls of the Shogun is a turn-based tactics video game developed by 17-Bit.
 The game is inspired by Advance Wars and features turn-based combat between undead samurai.
 Skulls of the Shogun was originally planned for a 2012 release on Xbox Live Arcade and Windows 8.
-Eventually it was released for Xbox 360, Microsoft Windows, and Windows Phone on January 30, 2013.
+Eventually it was released for Xbox 360 and Windows Phone on January 30, 2013.

-In June 2013, 17-Bit released Skulls of the Shogun: Bone-a-Fide Edition on Steam for Windows XP (SP 3) and up, with 4 new campaign levels, a new character, new multiplayer levels and progression system, and developer's commentary.
+In July 2013, 17-Bit released Skulls of the Shogun: Bone-A-Fide Edition on Steam for Windows XP (SP 3) and up, with 4 new campaign levels, a new character, new multiplayer levels and progression system, and developer's commentary.
 In May 2014, Skulls of the Shogun was released for OS X and Linux as part of a Humble Bundle.
 In October 2014, the game was released on Ouya.
-In June 2015, the game was released on PlayStation 4.
+In June 2015, the Bone-a-Fide Edition was released on PlayStation 4.
 On July 11, 2019, a Nintendo Switch port was released.

 The game was adapted into an animated web series on Nerdist, featuring John DiMaggio as General Akamoto.